San Francisco, California

 When & Where

-In 2002, we decided to expand our impact by teaching and mentoring clients and design professionals.
-Drawing from our 20+ years of experience, we offer custom training for companies and public classes in Interaction Design, Visual Interface Design, Design Leadership, our intensive UX Boot Camp and Master Classes.
-Learn more at www.Cooper.com.
+In 2002, we decided to expand our impact by teaching and mentoring clients and working professionals.
+Drawing from our 20+ years of experience, we offer corporate and public training in service strategy, brand strategy, product definition and design, research, visual design, leadership development and more.
+See our full list of courses and workshops at www.Cooper.com/training.